Nigeria–South Africa relations: Post-apartheid

 Following the end of apartheid in 1994, South African businesses sought for professionals to immigrate, and a large number of Nigerians did so.
 It is estimated that there were 24,000 Nigerians living in South Africa in 2011.

 Much of South Africa's good will towards Nigerians for supporting the ANC during apartheid has disappeared due to the activities of Nigerian organized crime in the country.
 Nigerian organised crime groups, mostly involved in illegal drug trafficking, in South Africa grew rapidly between 1994 and 1998.

 Increasing competition between the two countries for positions at multilateral organizations is also thought to have worsened relations.
 Nigeria acted against South Africa to replace the incumbent Gabonese chair Jean Ping, who Nigeria supports, with South African Home Affairs Minister Nkosazana Dlamini-Zuma for the powerful position of the African Union Commission chairperson.
-Relations further deteriorated when South Africa backed incumbent president Laurent Gbagbo for control of Côte d’Ivoire in 2011.
+Relations further deteriorated when South Africa backed incumbent president Laurent Gbagbo for control of Ivory Coast in 2011.
 However, after Dlamini-Zuma won the election Nigeria's Minister of Foreign Affairs, Ambassador Olugbenga Ashiru stated that although Nigeria supported Ping for the position of AU chairperson in "a position which was principled along with our ECOWAS members and we stood by it.
 But as usual, people can insinuate that once Nigeria was not in the camp of South Africa, it means that Nigeria is against South Africa.
 We are not against South Africa".